WellsRC/H5N1/README.md

 ## Shapefile
 Contains the files for the shapefile used in the analysis and the generation of the figures
 ## Fitting
+Risk_Assesment_Farms.m - Logistic risk function used in the models
 ### Poultry
 Fit_Poultry_Measure.m - Fits all of the poultry models <br />
 Optimize_Poultry_Farm_Risk.m - Runs the optimization for a specified poultry model <br />